THOMASELOVE/500-data/dm2200/matching_with_dm2200.md

 # Key References

-Matching was performed using the Matching package (Sekhon, 2011), and covariate balance was assessed using cobalt (Greifer, 2020), both in R (R Core Team, 2019).
+Matching in these examples was performed using the Matching package (Sekhon, 2011), and covariate balance was assessed using cobalt (Greifer, 2020), both in R (R Core Team, 2019).

   - Greifer, N. (2020). cobalt: Covariate Balance Tables and Plots.
 R package version 4.0.0.